vsch/gcode-navigator/README.md

 Once it is experimentally verified that the idea has merit, then code can be written to allow such "optimization" to be done semi-automatically and then automatically.

-Some discussion of these ideas follows.

 ### Improved Movement and Extrusion Models

 A better model of the actual movement of the print head and extruded filament would go a long way to allow easier calibration with improved quality of resulting prints at same or higher speeds.

-The print head, especially on a delta printer, should be modeled as a spring supported mass.
+The print head, especially on a delta printer, should be modeled as a damped mass on a spring.
 When the print direction changes the actual print head will oscillate before settling into the new movement direction.
 This is easily seen on 3D print corners.
-The print direction of the corner can be determined by looking for the overshoot of the corner and subsequent oscillation around the new direction.
-On my printer this is very visible at 80 mm/s and higher.
+The print direction of the corner can be determined by looking for the overshoot of the corner and subsequent ringing about the new direction line.
+On my printer this is visible at 80 mm/s and very visible at higher speeds.
+Reducing maximum acceleration does address the problem but most of the time it has the same effect as reducing the speed.

-The movement of the nozzle during deceleration and acceleration is not linear.
-The real nozzle will lead during deceleration and lag during acceleration compared to the "virtual" nozzle.
-Since the firmware adjusts the extrusion speed linearly this causes non-uniform deposition of filament where nozzle direction changes.

-There is a time delay between change in extruder feed rate and feed rate of the extruded filament.
-The simplest improvement would be to model this delay and adjust the extruder feed rate to result in an improved extrusion of the real filament.

 Trying to address this with only limiting acceleration does not help since setting the acceleration low enough to eliminate this overshoot and vibration effectively reduces the